fbpx

 Plant your hydrangeas in the early spring or fall so they have time to establish roots before the growing season starts and before winter starts and the ground starts to freeze over.
 Don’t plant them when temperatures are over 75 degrees Fahrenheit; try to plant them in the morning or early evening when temperatures are slightly cooler.
 Water the plants deeply as soon as possible after planting.

-Hedge of little lime hydrangea flowers along fence
+hedge of little lime hydrangea flowers along fence

 Sunlight requirements for Little Lime